-Platforms are big businesses - to be precise, two-sided or multi-sided markets.
-We, the users, are one side of the market - and they underpin our communication - think of WhatsApp, our Saturday nights (Netflix), our soundscape (Spotify), our social network (Instagram, TikTok, Snapchat).
+Platforms are big businesses - to be precise, two-sided or multisided markets.
+We, the users, are one side of the market - we get the platforms for free (mostly) and they underpin our communication - think of WhatsApp, our Saturday nights (Netflix), our soundscape (Spotify), our social network (Instagram, TikTok, Snapchat).
 They also underpin much more - banking, health, work, education, news, shopping and travel.

 How have tech platforms become among the most profitable companies in the world?
 That's where the other side of the market comes in.
-Research shows how1 platforms track our activities, collect our personal information, profile our tastes and preferences, monetise our attention in the global data ecosystem and sort us according to our likely value to others, whether government or businesses, in increasingly automated and opaque ways.
+Research shows how platforms track our activities, collect our personal information, profile our tastes and preferences, monetise our attention in the global data ecosystem and sort us according to our likely value to others, whether government or businesses, in increasingly automated and opaque ways.
 Yet they are not accountable to us, but to their shareholders.
 Our interests do not drive their business model unless it's profitable, or the government makes them.